graphaware/neo4j-expire/README.md

 #EM becomes the module ID (you will need to use this ID in other config below):
 com.graphaware.module.EM.1=com.graphaware.neo4j.expire.ExpirationModuleBootstrapper

-#If you want to delete nodes at a certain time, configure the node property (in this case "expire") that holds the expiration time in ms since epoch:
+#If you want to delete nodes at a certain time, configure the node property (in this case "expire")
+#that holds the expiration time in ms since epoch:
 com.graphaware.module.EM.nodeExpirationProperty=expire

-#Alternatively, if you want to delete nodes after some time has elapsed since they have been created, configure the node property (in this case "ttl") that holds the TTL in ms:
+#Alternatively, if you want to delete nodes after some time has elapsed since they have been created,
+#configure the node property (in this case "ttl") that holds the TTL in ms:
 com.graphaware.module.EM.nodeTtlProperty=ttl

-#If you want to delete relationships at a certain time, configure the relationships property (in this case "expire") that holds the expiration time in ms since epoch:
+#If you want to delete relationships at a certain time, configure the relationships property (in this case "expire")
+#that holds the expiration time in ms since epoch:
 com.graphaware.module.EM.relationshipExpirationProperty=expire

-#Alternatively, if you want to delete relationships after some time has elapsed since they have been created, configure the relationships property (in this case "ttl") that holds the TTL in ms:
+#Alternatively, if you want to delete relationships after some time has elapsed since they have been created,
+#configure the relationships property (in this case "ttl") that holds the TTL in ms:
 com.graphaware.module.EM.relationshipTtlProperty=ttl

 #If you want to delete expired nodes despite that fact they still have relationships, set the strategy to "force".
-This setting defaults to "orphan", which will only delete expired nodes with no relationships:
+# This setting defaults to "orphan", which will only delete expired nodes with no relationships:
 com.graphaware.module.EM.nodeExpirationStrategy=force

+#By default, all created/updated nodes and relationships are checked for the presence of expire/ttl property.
-#Of course, nodes and relationships this module applies to can be limited by the use of SPeL, e.g.:
+#As with most GraphAware Modules, nodes and relationships this module applies to can be limited by the use of SPeL, e.g.:
 com.graphaware.module.EM.node=hasLabel('NodeThatExpiresAtSomePoint')
 com.graphaware.module.EM.relationship=isType('TEMPORARY_RELATIONSHIP')